25HoursaDay/skyflare/README.md

-# skyflare
+# info
-project for skyflare
+a website for the hypixel skyblock carrying service, skyflare

+### I AM NOT AFFILIATED IN ANY WAY WITH SKYFLARE